Climate Action

 • Communicating OR’s commitment and concerns regarding climate change to stakeholders across the value chain.

-• Ensuring OR’s adaptability and resilience in managing climate-related risks while seizing opportunities associated with the transition to a low-carbon society within the value chain.
+• Strengthening confidence in OR’s adaptive capacity and resilience in managing climate-related risks, while leveraging opportunities arising from the transition to a low-carbon society across the organization’s value chain.

 Climate-related Risk Management

-Additionally, OR conducts assessments of both physical risks and transition risks, utilizing qualitative and quantitative analyses.
-These assessments cover OR’s own operations as well as the entire value chain from upstream to downstream.
-Detailed information about these risk assessments can be found in the OR Task Force on Climate-related Financial Disclosures (TCFD)
+Detailed information about these risk assessments can be found in the Task Force on Climate-related Financial Disclosures (TCFD)

 OR is committed to fostering a healthy environment by actively reducing greenhouse gas emissions.
 The company has set ambitious targets to reduce direct (Scope 1) and indirect (Scope 2) greenhouse gas emissions by one-third from its 2022 baseline by 2030.
-Additionally, OR is dedicated to achieving carbon neutrality by 2030 and ultimately reaching net-zero emissions by 2050.
+Additionally, OR is dedicated to achieving net-zero emissions by 2050.

 Therefore, OR has key action plans as shown in the following: